jjbuschhoff/hyped/README.md

 ## Running Tests

-Hyped Serve includes a suite of tests to ensure its functionality.
+Hyped includes a suite of tests to ensure its functionality.
 You can run these tests using pytest:

 ```bash
 pytest tests